AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingUnconditionalDiversityBasedEnemyDataGenerationModel.md

 --[[

-Techincally, the player combat data information is not quite necessary unless these values changes a lot or you're using it as part of enemy data generation.
+Techincally, the player combat data information can be used here if the values changes a lot or you're using it as part of enemy data generation.

-Otherwise, "Unconditional-Diversity-Based Enemy Data Generation Model" is more suited here.
+However, that requires "Conditional-Diversity-Based Enemy Data Generation Model".

 --]]

 -- A row of 1 is added here for "bias".

-local playerCombatDataMatrix = {

-  {1, player1MaximumHealth, player1MaximumDamage, player1CashAmount},
-  {1, player2MaximumHealth, player2MaximumDamage, player2CashAmount},
-  {1, player3MaximumHealth, player3MaximumDamage, player3CashAmount},

-}

 local enemyDataMatrix = {